scrapy/scrapy/docs/topics/request-queues.rst

    .. method:: peek(self) -> Optional[Request]

-      Returns the next object to be returned by :meth:`pop`, but without removing it from the queue.
+      Return the next object to be returned by :meth:`pop`, but without removing it from the queue.

-      Raises :exc:`NotImplementedError` if the underlying queue class does not implement a ``peek`` method, which is optional for queues.
+      Raise :exc:`NotImplementedError` if the underlying queue class does not implement a ``peek`` method, which is optional for queues.

-      In case of a temporary problem or empty queue, ``None`` is returned.
+      In case of a temporary problem or empty queue, return ``None``.

    .. method:: close(self) -> Optional[Any]